swiftlang/swift-evolution/proposals/NNNN-nonescapable-stdlib-primitives.md

 ) rethrows -> T
 ```

 To generalize this to also allow nonescapable `T` types, we'll need to specify that the returned value's lifetime is tied to the _intersection_ of the lifetime of the left argument and the lifetime of the result of the right argument (a function).
-We aren't currently able to express that, so this generalization has to be deferred until a subsequent proposal.
+We aren't currently able to express that, so this generalization has to be deferred as well until the advent of such a language feature.

 ### Nonescapable `Result`

 We generalize `Result` along the same lines as `Optional`, allowing its `success` case to wrap a nonescapable value.
 For now, we need to mostly rely on Swift's general enum facilities to operate on nonescapable `Result` values: switch statements, case factories, pattern matching, associated value bindings etc.

 Important convenience APIs such as `Result.init(catching:)` or `Result.map` will need to require escapability until we introduce a way to formally specify lifetime dependencies.
-This is unfortunate, but it still enables intrepid Swift developers to experiment with defining interfaces that take (or even return!) `Result` values.
+This is unfortunate, but it still enables intrepid Swift developers to experiment with defining interfaces that take (or perhaps even return!) `Result` values.

 However, we are already able to generalize a small handful of methods: `get` and the two error-mapping utilities, `mapError` and `flatMapError`.